 03 of 07

 The best things come to those who wait, and the shady garden especially embodies that sentiment.
 Spring is a glorious season in any garden, but especially so in the woodland garden, where azaleas, rhododendrons, primroses, and bleeding hearts put on a show.
-There are even butterflies that you can draw to your shaded landscape, if you install plants like bugbane or goat's beard.
+There are even butterflies that you can draw to your shaded landscape if you install plants such as bugbane or goat's beard.
 If your site is wet, choose from a host of flowering bog plants to light up your space.

 04 of 07

 If your house is always clutter-free, and your idea of a perfect palette is monochrome or two-tone, a formal garden might suit your garden style.
 Symmetry, simplicity, and order are hallmarks of the formal flower garden.
 Some formal gardens are lacking in flowers, but a flowering plant with a mounding habit such as lavender is perfectly suitable in a formal landscape.
 Flowers that can be trained into standards, especially roses, are most at home in a formal garden design.Continue to 5 of 7 below.

 Can you name the top 10 birds that visit your landscape?
 Can you distinguish the beneficial insects in your yard from the pests?
 If respecting and preserving native wildlife is a priority for you, then you should plant some wildflowers as a foundation for your natural habitat.
 If you think wild means weedy, get to know some of the new, highly floriferous coneflowers such as 'Cheyenne Spirit.'
 Other highly ornamental native wildflowers include columbine, fleabane, and penstemon.
 No matter which flowers you choose, stick with organic gardening methods that are gentle on wildlife.